misskecupbung/misskecupbung.github.io/_pages/about.md

 Hi, I'm Ananda Dwi Rahmawati — a Cloud and DevOps Engineer passionate about building scalable, secure, and automated infrastructure.

 With experience across AWS, Google Cloud, and Azure, I specialize in Kubernetes orchestration, infrastructure as code, and CI/CD pipelines.
-I'm an AWS Community Builder and active speaker at cloud conferences including AWS Summit, Google Cloud Summit, and Azure Community Conference.
+I'm an AWS Container Hero and Google Developer Expert for Cloud - Modern Architecture.
+I'm also an active speaker at cloud conferences including AWS Summit, Google Cloud Summit, and Azure Community Conference.

 I hold multiple cloud certifications including AWS Solutions Architect, Google Professional Cloud Architect, and HashiCorp Terraform Associate.
 I'm also deeply experienced in networking with various MikroTik certifications.